×

 What Are the Penalties for Violating Parole in MI?

 The penalties that you are given for violating parole will vary depending on your specific circumstances.
-People whose original convictions were very severe probably have stricter conditions of parole so it is more serious if one is violated.
+People whose original convictions were very severe typically have stricter conditions of parole, meaning penalties may be treated more harshly.

 • You could have the length of your parole extended